-It is interesting to see that new providers to the market speak about providing Spotify type models for textbooks and making access to content cheaper.
-This messaging will always attract interest but ultimately the thinking behind the approach is flawed because the focus is only on cost and seems one dimensional to me.
+It is interesting to see that new providers to the market speak about providing Spotify-type models for textbooks and making access to content cheaper.
+This messaging will always attract interest but ultimately the thinking behind the approach is flawed because the focus is only on cost and seems one-dimensional to me.

-Personally, I don’t believe that universities only want low cost content.
+Personally, I don’t believe that universities only want low-cost content.
 There are plenty of Open Educational Resources available for staff to enhance and use, yet there are few OER adoptions in the UK.
-There remains a role for commercially published textbooks because of the value this content offers lecturers and students in terms of quality, peer review and supporting resources.
+There remains a role for commercially published textbooks because of the value this content offers lecturers and students in terms of quality, peer review, and supporting resources.

 Are textbooks expensive?
 Yes, especially in certain subject areas.
 Should it be easier to purchase the parts of textbooks actually needed?
 Yes.
-So how do we ensure that the etextbook projects are affordable for the university purchasing the content but at the same time allows the publisher to continue investing and developing the content selected.
+So how do we ensure that the etextbook projects are affordable for the university purchasing the content but at the same time allows the publisher to continue investing and developing the content selected?

 Part of the answer is that etextbook aggregators like Kortext have to change.
 We have to ensure universities are provided with the best most detailed insight into usage.
-This data can then enable deeper understanding of the value each etextbook provides.
+This data can then enable a deeper understanding of the value each etextbook provides.
 Likewise, we have to better inform publishers about the needs of those using their content.
 After all, publishers want to invest and improve their titles.